fernandakagami/Hello-world/README.md

 # Hello-world
-Learning how to program: logic programming and projects
+Learning how to program: logic programming and applications